- 4.4 km circuit

 - Suitable for

-- Walking, Hiking, Dog Walking, Jogging, Trail Running
+- Walking, Hiking, Dog Walking, Get to by public transport, Jogging, Trail Running

 - Park (national park, conservation park, forest, reserve)